 - If you do have one or more poorly-written application without any DPI awareness, you must enable DPI virtualization unless you’re willing to tolerate the application’s screwed-up GUI.
 Unfortunately, this results in a secondary problem because Microsoft designed this option the wrong way around.
 DPI virtualization is opt-out rather than opt-in: you can only enable it for the entire system, then you must selectively disable it for individual applications.

-As a reminder, Windows 8.1 no longer gives you a choice in this matter.
-If you’re running at 120 DPI (125%) every program is forced to use XP style scaling, and if you’re running at a higher pixel density every program that isn’t DPI-aware is forced to use DPI virtualization.
+As a reminder, starting with Windows 8.1 you no longer have a (global) choice in this matter.
+If you’re running at 120 DPI (125%) every program is forced to use XP style scaling, and if you’re running at a higher pixel density, or use Windows 10 or later, or use per-monitor scaling on Windows 8.1, every program that isn’t DPI-aware will use DPI virtualization.

 Opting Out of DPI Virtualization

-Once you have decided to enable DPI virtualization, or you’re running Windows 8.1 at more than 120 DPI where you have no choice, you must now scour your system for any DPI-aware applications that lack the corresponding flag, and opt them out of fuzzy bitmap scaling.
+Once you have decided to enable DPI virtualization, or you’re running Windows 8.1+ where you have no choice, you must now scour your system for any DPI-aware applications that lack the corresponding flag, and opt them out of fuzzy bitmap scaling.
 This reverts them to the XP style scaling they were designed for.
 There are two ways to do this, one that works only for 32-bit applications and one that also works for 64-bit applications.

 64-bit Applications — For no apparent reason other than to annoy 64-bit users, Windows 8 and earlier disabled the above check box for 64-bit applications, even though the option itself is perfectly functional when set directly in the registry!
 So you’ll have to start up Registry Editor and navigate to this key: